musicalculinarists/beautiful-jekyll/_posts/2019-07-28-the-big-day.md

 We’re ambivalent towards Chance’s verse…the top-of-the-lungs drawn out syllables grate on you, but once he stops with that and starts rapping, there are a couple lines where you’re just like, *nice.*

-> We look just alike, the prestige is so prestigious\
+> We look just alike, the prestige is so prestigious<br/>
 > The splitting image of Lupita standing on them beaches

 A reference to Jordan Peele’s *Us* and a mention of Lupita Nyong’o, who is amazingly beautiful and charming and everything we wish the world could be?
 Yep, that’ll do!

 Taylor Bennett’s feature verse was really good, the way it built up and got progressively more hype and faster-paced.
 Really, really, really good.
 And there are a lot of good lyrics in this one:

-> So if you do production just make sure the drums right\
+> So if you do production just make sure the drums right<br/>
 > The independent Bennetts will never need your advice

 and

-> In adolescence, seen ambulances, learned other lessons\
+> In adolescence, seen ambulances, learned other lessons<br/>
-> Catchin' blessings, overstretchin' from first-hand impressions\
+> Catchin' blessings, overstretchin' from first-hand impressions<br/>
 > Chano called my phone voicemail, hope he don't get a message

 It’s a nice return to form for him after his most recent album, *THE AMERICAN REJECT*, which was short on verses and more R&B/smooth based, and felt kind of poorly executed on that front.